shankyty/booknotes/system-design/system-design-interview/chapter07/README.md

  * `get(key)` - get `value` associated to `key`

 # Understand the problem and establish design scope

+> [!Important]
-There's always a trade-off to be made between read/write and memory usage.
+> - There's always a trade-off to be made between read/write and memory usage.
-Another trade-off is between consistency and availability.
+> - Another trade-off is between consistency and availability.

 Here are the characteristics we're striving to achieve:
  * Key-value pair size is small - 10kb(what if this is 10MB,100MB ,what would change?)